Spiffmeister/FaADE.jl/docs/src/example2D.md

 `soln = solve(P,grid,Δt,t_f,method);`

-The solver outputs a [`solution`](@ref SBP_operators.solvers.solution) data structure, with everything packaged in that we would need to reconstruct the problem from the final state if we wanted to restart.
+The solver ourputs a [`solution`](@ref SBP_operators.solvers.solution) data structure, with everything packaged in that we would need to reconstruct the problem from the final state if we wanted to restart.

 No visualisation routines are written at the moment but we imported the `Plots.jl` package earlier so we'll use that